g-kabo/PersonalWebsite/content/about.md

 Hi!

-My name is Gurpreet, I hold a Masters degree in Mathematics, and this is my blog about anything related to data.
+My name is Gurpreet, I hold a Masters degree in Mathematics and am currently unemployed, and this is my blog about anything related to data.

 I will mainly be focusing on using R to explore various datasets.

-I also hope to fill out this section in the future.

 Thanks for reading!